 For the first time in over 25 years authentic balti bowls are being manufactured again in Birmingham.

-The Birmingham Balti Bowl Company has been set up to manufacture the bowls in the heart of Birmingham's Jewellery Quarter, using pressed steel, just like the original 1970's bowls, which gave birth to this iconic dish, an important part of Britain's culinary heritage and Birmingham's signature dish.
+The Birmingham Balti Bowl Company based on their bespoke design commissioned a manufacturer to make the bowls in the heart of Birmingham's Jewellery Quarter, using pressed steel, just like the original 1970's bowls, which gave birth to this iconic dish, an important part of Britain's culinary heritage and Birmingham's signature dish.

 Curry lovers can now discover a real balti experience at home using restaurant quality bowls.
 A balti bowl is an essential cooking and serving pan for foodies with a love of curry!
 True to the dish's British Pakistani tradition the bowls are made in pressed-steel, developing the iconic black patina over time-just like a teapot the bowls get better with age!